Panosemmanouilidis2/FMCG-Retail-Analytics-portfolio/README.md

 ### Data & Confidentiality Notice

-Developed against live commercial sell-out and sell-in data for a global FMCG manufacturer across two markets.
+This project was developed against live commercial sell-out and sell-in data across two markets for a global FMCG manufacturer.
 Client identity, retail customer names, and raw datasets are not disclosed in line with professional confidentiality obligations.
-All data in this repository is synthetically generated to preserve the statistical properties of the original.
-Planning accuracy biases, ROI distributions, and mechanic performance rankings reflect real analytical findings.
-Methodology, deployment architecture, and business outcomes are genuine.
+All data presented in this repository is synthetically generated to preserve the statistical properties and structural characteristics of the original — planning accuracy biases, ROI distributions, and mechanic performance rankings reflect real analytical findings.
+The methodology, deployment architecture, and business outcomes are genuine.

 ---

 ### About

-10+ years of FMCG and retail analytics experience spanning manufacturer and retailer perspectives.
+10+ years of FMCG and retail analytics experience spanning both manufacturer and retailer perspectives.
 Specialising in demand forecasting, promotional analytics, on-shelf availability, and end-to-end ML deployment.

 📧 [Get in touch via LinkedIn](https://www.linkedin.com/in/panosemmanouilidis)